 Description

 Only 20 minutes stand between you and a platter of crispy, super-loaded salami bites.
-Pop salami slices into a mini muffin tin, mix a quick filling using classic antipasti ingredients I bet you already have, then fill and drizzle with honey.
+Pop salami slices into a mini muffin pan, mix a quick filling using classic antipasti ingredients I bet you already have, then fill and drizzle with honey.
 An easy, impressive appetizer guaranteed to be a crowd-pleaser.

 Ingredients